prometherion/php7-nginx/README.md

 Commands
 ---
-### `/usr/sbin/start` aka start
+### `/usr/bin/start` aka start
-Execute a chown of `WORKDIR` content according to nginx/php-fpm user (default: `www-data`) and start supervisor programs configured in `/etc/supervisor/conf.d/start.conf`.
+Start supervisor default programs (`php-fpm` and `nginx`) configured in `/etc/supervisor/supervisord.conf`.
+Feel free to add your custom programs in folder `/etc/supervisor/conf.d`.

-Programs output like error and access log is set redirected to `STDOUT` in order to enable AWS Cloud Watch tailing.
+Programs output like error and access log is set redirected to `STDOUT`, useful in order to use Docker logging capabilities.

-### `/usr/sbin/restart` aka restart
+### `/usr/bin/restart` aka restart
-Restart **ALL** programs: useful if you would like to edit nginx/php-fpm configurations at runtime.
+Restart **ALL** programs: useful if you would like to edit `php-fpm` or `nginx` configurations at runtime.

-### `/usr/sbin/stop` aka stop
+### `/usr/bin/stop` aka stop
-Graceful shutdown of programs: this command stop all workers sending container to `unhealthy` status.
-In order to achieve shutdown you should use `docker kill` command or run image as `root` (highly discouraged).
+Graceful shutdown of programs: this command stop all workers sending `SIGSTOP` signal, using Supervisord built-in command.
+Feel free to stop on your own (e.g.: `docker exec <CONTAINER_ID> stop`) or using Docker one (e.g.: `docker stop <CONTAINER_ID>`).
+The `entrypoint` will trap both `SIGTERM` and `SIGQUIT` in order to achieve graceful shutdown, useful if you cannot handle pre-stop scripts provided by some schedulers.
+Remember that the default amount of seconds before Supervisord will sending `SIGCHLD` is 10.